 You can also pay a fee to have the legwork done for you.
-Sites, such as Centurica, will compile due-diligence reports that include helpful revenue and traffic data on the websites you’re interested in.
-These type of reports can help you make an informed decision before deciding whether or not to buy.
+Sites, such as Centurica, will compile due diligence reports that include helpful revenue and traffic data on the websites you’re interested in.
+These types of reports can help you make an informed decision before deciding whether or not to buy.

 Websites either have a listing price or you can make an offer.
 After you obtain and verify the website’s stats and revenue, message the seller.
 Use messaging to build rapport and ask any questions you may have about the site and its data.

 Decide on a price you’re willing to pay, which should probably be 30X-42X the monthly net profit.
 If there’s a listing price, offer no less than 70 percent of the asking price.
 You’ll still have room to negotiate, but you’ll avoid lowballing the seller.

 5. Improve the Website